Roy Amara

 Roy Charles Amara (7 April 1925 – 31 December 2007) was an American researcher, scientist, futurist and president of the Institute for the Future best known for coining Amara's law on the effect of technology.
 He held a BS in Management, an MS in the Arts and Sciences, and a PhD in Systems Engineering, and also worked at the Stanford Research Institute.

 Amara's law

-His adage about forecasting the effects of technology has become known as Amara's law and states:
+His adage, coined in 1978, about forecasting the effects of technology has become known as Amara's law and states:

 We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.

 The law has been used in explaining nanotechnology.